kevinpalis/gobii-hdf5/CIMMYT/0Readme.txt

 "markerstest.log".

 3. N markers for M samples
+   A. Contiguous block of markers and samples haploblock.c takes two arguments: the number markers and the number of samples.
+The results are stored in file "haplotest.out" and the elapsed.time in "haplotest.log".
-h5fetchbatch.c takes as arguments up to 60 pairs of
+   B. Random distribution of markers and samples h5fetchbatch.c takes as arguments up to 60 pairs of
 <Sample number> <Marker number> [<Sample number> <Marker number>] ...
 It is called repeatedly by the Perl script haplofetch.pl, which stores